Mechanical Engineering Major

 If you are interested in double majoring, you should set up a meeting with your ME Advisor to discuss your course plan.

 The ME major works well with the UGG accelerated graduate program.
-If you wait until your senior year to take your technical electives and have been accepted into the UGG program, all 12 credits of technical electives can be double counted towards your graduate degree provided that they meet the program restrictions (up to 6 credits can be 4000-level courses, and the other 6 credits would need be 5000-level courses).
+If you wait until your senior year to take your technical electives and have been accepted into the UGG program, all 12 credits of technical electives can be double counted towards your graduate degree provided that they meet the program restrictions (up to 6 credits can be 4000-level courses, and the other 6 credits would need to be 5000-level courses).
 Be sure to consult the ME Graduate Advisor with questions.